 The three continuing operating segments during the year are disclosed below.
-During 2013 the Group discontinued operations from the north segment (see note 30).
+During 2013 the Group discontinued operations from the north segment and the FMCG market (see note 30).
 These operating segments are monitored and strategic decisions are made on the basis of segment operating results.
 The Group operates principally in the United Kingdom.
 Since the year ended 31 December 2014, the Group also had operations in the Republic of Ireland.
-These operations generated revenues of £3.3m (2014: £0.1m) with no fixed assets.
+These operations generated revenues of £1m (2015: £1m) with no fixed assets.
+During 2016, the Group established a dairy farming business in the Republic of Ireland.
+These operations generated nil revenues with fixed assets of £1.4m.